 We offer extended branched isomer separation for PFOS, PFOA and PFNA to aid forensics analysis.
 Adding branched isomer separation helps elucidate PFAS sources and assess contribution of electrochemical fluorination (ECF) PFAS versus telomerization PFAS.

 Custom Method Development and Validation

-Project Highlight: SGS AXYS publishes Storage Study
+Project Highlight: SGS AXYS Publishes PFAS Storage Study

-While perfluorinated carboxylates and sulfonates (PFAA) such as PFOA and PFOS are known to be stable under all storage/environmental conditions, it is well known that many other PFAS, including PFAA precursors can transform in the environment from biological and chemical processes.
-But little was known about their stability in environmental samples sent to laboratory and stored cold.
+While perfluorinated carboxylates and sulfonates (PFAA) such as PFOA and PFOS are known to be stable under all storage/environmental conditions, it is well known that many other PFAS, including PFAA precursors can transform in the environment from biological and chemical processes; but little was known about their stability in environmental samples sent to laboratory and stored cold.

 A team of SGS AXYS scientists including Drs.
 Million Woudneh, Bharat Chandramouli and Coreen Hamilton have recently published a timely and relevant study “Effect of Sample Storage on the Quantitative Determination of 29 PFAS: Observation of Analyte Interconversions during Storage” (Woudneh, et al. 2019, Env.
 Sci.
 Technol) that expands the knowledge of PFAS storage and stability.
-This study found that under standard laboratory storage conditions of refrigerator storage, precursors, MeFOSE, for example, transformed into other PFAS such as MeFOSAA within 6 days In effluent and surface water samples.
+This study found that under standard laboratory storage conditions of refrigerator storage, precursors, MeFOSE, for example, transformed into other PFAS such as MeFOSAA within 6 days in effluent and surface water samples.
 We were able to link and correlate these transformations to previously observed biological mechanisms in the field.
 Samples that were frozen at -20C remained stable through six months of testing.
 Based on this finding, we recommend freezing of all samples for PFAS analysis upon laboratory receipt until further study into chemical or other preservation techniques has been validated and published.